LiON: Learning Point-wise Abstaining Penalty for LiDAR Outlier DetectioN Using Diverse Synthetic Data: Abstract

 \section{Abstract}

 LiDAR-based semantic scene understanding is an important module in the modern autonomous driving perception stack.
-However, identifying Out-Of-Distribution (OOD) points in a LiDAR point cloud is challenging as point clouds lack semantically rich features when compared with RGB images.
-We revisit this problem from the perspective of selective classification, which introduces a selective function into the standard closed-set classification setup.
-Our solution is built upon the basic idea of abstaining from choosing any known categories but learns a point-wise abstaining penalty with a margin-based loss.
-Synthesizing outliers to approximate unlimited OOD samples is also critical to this idea, so we propose a strong synthesis pipeline that generates outliers originated from various factors: unrealistic object categories, sampling patterns and sizes.
+However, identifying outlier points in a LiDAR point cloud is challenging as LiDAR point clouds lack semantically-rich information.
+While former SOTA methods adopt heuristic architectures, we revisit this problem from the perspective of Selective Classification, which introduces a selective function into the standard closed-set classification setup.
+Our solution is built upon the basic idea of abstaining from choosing any inlier categories but learns a point-wise abstaining penalty with a margin-based loss.
+Apart from learning paradigms, synthesizing outliers to approximate unlimited real outliers is also critical, so we propose a strong synthesis pipeline that generates outliers originated from various factors: object categories, sampling patterns and sizes.
 We demonstrate that learning different abstaining penalties, apart from point-wise penalty, for different types of (synthesized) outliers can further improve the performance.
-We benchmark our method on SemanticKITTI and nuScenes and achieve state-of-the-art results.
-Risk-coverage analysis further reveals intrinsic properties of different methods.
-Codes and models will be publicly available.
+We benchmark our method on SemanticKITTI and nuScenes and achieve SOTA results.
+Codes are available at \url{https://github.com/Daniellli/LiON/}.